mozilla-l10n/documentation/products/appstores/new_release_ios.md

-# Firefox for iOS - Manage a New Release
+# Firefox for iOS - Manage a new release

 When creating a new release, normally there’s a new *What’s new* section for the upcoming version.

 Assuming the new version is 6.0, the actions to perform are: